datamole-ai/google-chat-job-failed/README.md

 This sends messages to google chat when a workflow job fails.

 ## Usage
+Place this as a job at the end of your workflow.

 Pass the jobs that you need to track to `needs:`.

 The action takes 2 mandatory variables: `gchatURL` and `json`.